AlexTISYoung/snipar/docs/guide.rst

 We recommend working through the (:doc:`tutorial`) to get an idea of the workflow required for a full analysis.

-The core model is the sibreg model (:class:`sibreg.model`), which consists of a linear model for the mean along with a vector of class labels that allows for correlations within-class.
+The robust GWAS is performed using the sibreg module (:class:`sibreg.model`), which consists of a linear model for the mean along with a vector of class labels that allows for correlations within-class.
 (The correlations within-class result from modelling mean differences between classes as independent, normally distributed random effects.)
-For the GWAS applications, the classes are the families given by the pedigree file.
+For the GWAS applications, the classes are the families given by the pedigree file, i.e. the siblings within a family.

 The documentation for the sibreg module (:doc:`sibreg`) contains information on how to define a :class:`sibreg.model`, how to optimise a :class:`sibreg.model`, how to predict from